 In 2003, the District became a cooperating technical partner with FEMA to provide leadership to update existing flood insurance studies in the District.
 Updates have been completed for the West Branch Papillion Creek in Douglas and Sarpy Counties, as well as Washington and Dakota Counties.
-Currently, the US Army Corps of Engineers is updating the flood study for the Big and Little Papillion Creeks.
-The updated data for the maps are scheduled to be completed in 2014.
-The actual publication date for DFIRM maps has not been set.
+Currently, the Papillion Creek Watershed is under re-study, the actual publication date for DFIRM maps has not been set.